Ghent: Economy

 The port of Ghent, in the north of the city, is the third-largest port of Belgium.
 It is accessed by the Ghent–Terneuzen Canal, which ends near the Dutch port of Terneuzen on the Western Scheldt.
-The port houses, among others, large companies like ArcelorMittal, Volvo Cars, Volvo Trucks, Volvo Parts, Honda, and Stora Enso.
+The port houses, among others, large companies like ArcelorMittal, Volvo Cars, Volvo Trucks, Volvo Parts, Honda, Yamaha Motor and Stora Enso.

-The Ghent University and several research-oriented companies, such as Ablynx, Innogenetics, Cropdesign, and Bayer Cropscience, are situated in the central and southern part of the city.
+Ghent University and several research-oriented companies, such as Ablynx, Innogenetics, Cropdesign, and Bayer Cropscience, are situated in the central and southern part of the city.

-As the largest city in East Flanders, Ghent has many hospitals, schools, and shopping streets.
+As the largest city in East Flanders, Ghent has four large hospitals, numerous schools, and shopping streets.
 Flanders Expo, the biggest event hall in Flanders and the second biggest in Belgium, is also located in Ghent.
 Tourism is becoming a major employer in the local area.

 Transport

 As one of the largest cities in Belgium, Ghent has a highly developed transport system.

 Road

 By car the city is accessible via two motorways: